mavdol/capsule/README.md

 - [ ] **CLI:** `capsule run main.py` with JIT compilation.
 - [ ] **Limits:** Basic Fuel metering for CPU protection.

-Check the full [roadmap](ROADMAP) for details.
+Check the full [Roadmap](ROADMAP.md) for details.

 ---

 ## 🤝 Contributing
 Capsule is not yet ready for code contributions, as the core engine is being scaffolded.
 However, I am looking for feedback on the API Design.

-- Does the Python syntax look idiomatic?
+- Does the Python syntax feel idiomatic?
-- What feature from LangChain/CrewAI do you miss the most?
+- What features from LangChain/CrewAI/Temporal would you want?
+- What isolation/monitoring capabilities matter most for your use case?

 Open an Issue to discuss